 cPanel is one of the easiest to use and recognizable web hosting control panels available.
 You can read more about cPanel here.

-At the end of this tutorial, you will find some FAQs that run through some common reasons you may have trouble logging into cPanel.
+Also, at the end of this tutorial, you will find some FAQs that run through some common reasons you may have trouble logging into cPanel.

 There are three main ways to access your cPanel Admin Area